phillm4/ISS_uNLC/README.md

   sys
   ```

+Majority of the libraries can be installed via pip or conda with the exception of OpenCV.
+The uNLC algorithm does work without the FFmpeg dependencies.
+However, if it is desired to read directly from video files, this is required.

 ## Installation Instructions
-The installation instructions mimic those of Pathak’s videoseg, however we neglect the installation of the Dense CRF code, the Kernel Temporal Segmentation code, and DeepMatching.
+The installation instructions mimic those of Pathak’s videoseg, however the installation of the Dense CRF code, the Kernel Temporal Segmentation code, and DeepMatching are all neglected.
+These packages need to be installed if it is desired to run Pathak’s full_pipe.py.
+One change that is required to run the full pipe is that the labels value in CRF utils script needs to be change to a np.int64 data type in order to function properly.
+A modified CRFutils file is included.

 1. Download and install uNLC.
   ```Shell